Streampunk/byzantime/README.md

 It is likely that byzantime will be published to NPM at some point so that if can be used as an installed application.

-### Running

 Byzantime assumes that you have a folder full of MXF files that you would like to access the elements of over RESTful paths.
 For example, `/media/my_mxf_files/`.
 In future, this could be updated to be a hierarchy of folders or an S3-style bucket containing MXF files.
 To run the server:

-    node index.js /media/my_mxf_files
+    node index.js -p 3000 /media/my_mxf_files

-The server runs on port `3000`.
-Future versions will included a configuration parameter to set this.
+By default, the server runs on port `3000` and can be configured with the `-p` option.

 ### Things to try